chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 The operator precedence and associativity declarations are used to (statically) resolve *shift-reduce* conflicts in generating the LR state machine.
-A terminal symbol that's to be used as an operator can be declared as left, right or non-associative and a positive integer defines the precedence level.
+A terminal symbol that's to be used as an operator can be declared as left, right or non-associative (`nonassoc`) and a positive integer defines the precedence level.
 Production rules can also be assigned precedence as illustrated in [Chapter 1].
 If a production rule is not explicitly assigned a precedence, it is assigned to be the same as